robertba/UIPathRoboDad/README.md

 ## Requirements
 A working Netflix Account, UIPath Studio, UIPath Robot, access to a UIPath Orchestrator Instance with valid Netflix Credentials, for email and text message support access to a Gmail account with credentials and email forwarding support turned on, Microsoft Excel

+## Documentation
+The documentation is found in the root directory of the project:  https://github.com/robertba/UIPathRoboDad/blob/master/UIPathRoboDad_docs.pdf